natcap/invest.users-guide/source/fisheries.rst

 Valuation is intended to reflect the earnings from the sale of harvest. *Unit Price* gives the price per unit of harvest (either weight or numbers) that fishers receive from buyers.
 This information should be obtainable in reports, from national statistics, or by surveying fishers and buyers. *Fraction Kept After Processing* gives the proportion of each unit of harvest that remains to be sold after processing, or if harvest is specified in numbers, gives the proportion of individuals which are sold.

-Currently, the Lobster model is the only sample model with valuation.
+Currently, the spiny lobster model is the only sample model with valuation.
 See Arkema et al. *in press* and Toft et al. *in prep* for a description of how valuation parameters were estimated.

 Habitat Dependency and the Habitat Scenario Tool (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Habitat dependencies are not explicitly included within the InVEST Fisheries Production model.
-However, a Habitat Scenario Tool is included which can be used to generate updated survival parameters based on changes in habitat.
+However, a `Habitat Scenario Tool`_ is included which can be used to generate updated survival parameters based on changes in habitat.
 In order to use the tool, the user must already have a baseline set of population parameters, particularly survival rates.
 The tool takes information on changes in habitat area (expressed as a percent change from the baseline habitat area), life-stage specific habitat dependencies (i.e. age-0 lobster depend on mangroves and seagrass), and a user-specified shape parameter describing the relative response rate, or how a change in habitat corresponds to a change in survival.
 The tool outputs a new population parameters file with updated survival rates.
 Note that this tool cannot be used to generate an initial set of survival parameters, but is only used to update baseline survival parameters based on habitat change scenarios.

 In using this tool, the user should have information on which life stages depend on which habitat types.

 The user needs to specify:

 1. Habitat changes, represented as a percent change in the area of each habitat type by subregion (if applicable).
 Changes in habitat area can represent different scenarios of conservation, restoration, or development, for instance as output from the :doc:`Habitat Risk Assessment </habitat_risk_assessment>` model.
 2. Age- or stage-specific habitat dependencies, ranging from 0 (no dependency) to 1 (fully dependency).
 If an age or stage depends on multiple habitats, each habitat-stage dependency value can range from 0 to 1.
-However, if habitats are interchangable with regards to species dependency (in other words, if a species can use either habitat type, or if an increase in one habitat can compensate for a decrease in the other), we recommend modeling them as a single habitat type in the Habitat Scenario Tool.
+However, if habitats are interchangable with regards to species dependency (in other words, if a species can use either habitat type, or if an increase in one habitat can compensate for a decrease in the other), we recommend modeling them as a single habitat type in the `Habitat Scenario Tool`_.
 Information on habitat dependencies can often be found in the scientific literature.
 3. A gamma value.
 A gamma value of 1 means that a 50% increase in habitat area will correspond to a 50% increase in survival.
 A gamma value of 0.2 means that a 50% increase in habitat area will correspond to only a 10% increase in survival.